mweidner037/list-positions-formatting/README.md

 1. Each mark affects all positions between its `start` and `end` anchors.
 2. Overlapping marks for different keys don't interact with each other.
 Instead, they combine to give multi-key formats like `{ bold: true, "font-size": 12 }`.
-3. Overlapping marks for the _same_ key are sorted in some way, e.g., using a timestamp.
+3. Overlapping marks for the _same_ key are sorted in some way, e.g., using a timestamp (see [TimestampFormatting](#class-timestampformatting) below).
 The greatest mark under this sort order is the "winner" and determines the current value.
-(You choose the sort order by extending the `IMark` interface with extra fields and supplying a `compareMarks` function that uses those fields.)

 The sort order is how you override an existing mark, e.g., changing the font size from 12 to 16: you create a new mark that "wins" over the existing mark.